 - Easy to scale – integrate multiple apps and/or multiple features at the same time, or automate the entire integration process into your CI/CD auto-deploy infrastructure.

 - Easy to customize – Brand your customized apps, add configuration elements, adapt the app to fit into your existing enterprise infrastructure.

-- Easy to combine with other services – Multi-service integrations across different mobile service categories – without adding time to your build cycle.
+- Easy to combine with other services – Multi-service integrations across different mobile service categories, such as SSO and Mobile app Security – without adding time to your build cycle.

-- Easy to instantly integrate into any app – no matter what framework was used to build the app
+- Easy to instantly implement any app – no matter what framework was used to build the app

 Create your app in any development environment you want, then come to Appdome to Customize and Enhance it in minutes.
 Appdome eliminates coding, complexity, and dependencies.

 Just go to your Appdome account, select the services you want to integrate – (e.g., OneLogin MFA, Nexmo Verify 2FA, PingID MFA, etc), and click the green button.

 Using AI to Make MFA Everywhere a Reality

 The actual integration work is done by AMI (short for AI-Enhanced Mobile Integration).
 AMI is the digital developer inside Appdome who generates code on behalf of Appdome customers.
 Consider AMI as an extension of the human development or citizen development team.

 AMI completes integrations by adding the MFA SDKs, authentication workflows, and APIs into the app – all while taking into account the various elements, methods, and service interactions of the original app.